fahimfarookme/fahimfarookme.github.io/_posts/2017-12-03-the-mystery-of-eureka-self-preservation.md

 {% include image.html src="/img/eureka-before-network-partition.png" description="The healthy system - before encountering any network partitions" style="width: 758px;" %}

 Suppose that all the microservices are healthy and registered with the Eureka server 1.
-In case if you are wondering why, that's because Eureka clients register with and send heartbeats only to the very first server configured in `service-url` list. i.e.
+In case if you are wondering why, that's because Eureka clients register with and send heartbeats only to the very first server configured in `service-url` list. i.e. `server-1` in case of the below configuration.

 ```properties
 eureka.client.service-url.defaultZone=server1,server2
 ```

-Eureka servers replicate the registry information with adjacent peers and the registry indicates that all the microservice instances are in `UP` state.
+In the above diagram, the Eureka servers have replicated the registry information with the adjacent peers and the registry indicates that all the microservice instances are in `UP` state.
 Also suppose that instance 2 used to invoke instance 4 after discovering it from the Eureka registry.

 ### Encountering a network partition